HankB/orvibo/README.md

 Work in progress
 Pairing is the present focus.
 Complete pairing sequence with a fake S20 (https://bitbucket.org/HankB/orvibo-s20 S20-emulate.py) just accomplished.

 Pairing with a real S20 just accomplished!

 ## TODO
-* Check S20 replies and rework error handling
+* Check S20 replies and rework error handling.
-* avoid hard coding of local and remote I addresses.
+* Avoid hard coding of local and remote IP addresses.
 (Will Orvibo allways assign the same ones?)
+* Implement on ON/OFF copmmands.

 ## Purpose
 Provide a reason to write some Go code.
 Provide capability to manage the Orvibo